DayuanTan/AlgorithmsAndPractices/README.md

-This re[p is about my notes and a record of my practicing of algorithms on Leetcode.
+This repo is about my notes and a record of my practicing of algorithms on Leetcode.

 (It is wrote mainly in English and little Chinese.
 Ignoring the Chinese parts doens't affect the understanding of this repo.)